dougeby/IntuneDocs/InTuneDocs/EULA/microsoft-intune-privacy-statement.md

 Microsoft is committed to helping protect the security of your information.
 We use a variety of security technologies and procedures to help protect your information from unauthorized access, use, or disclosure.
 For example, we store the information you provide on computer systems with limited access, which are located in controlled facilities.

 ## Specific Features
-This section contains important privacy information about specific features of [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)].
+This section contains important privacy information about specific features of Microsoft Intune.
 This is not a complete list of all features.

 IMPORTANT NOTE: This Privacy Statement is provided to Microsoft’s Customers.
 Microsoft’s customers are responsible for securing rights to their Customer Data necessary for us to provide the Services without violating the rights of any third party.
 IT Administrators may choose to publish their own company privacy policy visible to end users in the Company Portal experiences.
 End users should direct privacy-related requests to their IT Administrators.